Medullary carcinoma of thyroidDefinition:

 Call your health care provider if you have symptoms of medullary carcinoma of the thyroid.

 Prevention may not be possible.
 However, being aware of your risk factors, especially your family history, may allow for early diagnosis and treatment.
-There are some recommendations regarding removing the thyroid gland in people who have a very strong family history of MTC.
+For persons who have a very strong family history of MTC, the option to remove the thyroid gland may be recommended.
 You should carefully discuss this option with a doctor who is very familiar with the disease.